Super League falls apart: Agnelli confirms new competition cannot go ahead after Premier League teams withdraw | Goal.com

 Super League falls apart: Agnelli confirms new competition cannot go ahead after Premier League teams withdraw

-Super League chairman Andrea Agnelli has admitted that the competition cannot go ahead after the withdrawal of all six English clubs involved in the breakaway.
+Super League chairman Andrea Agnelli has admitted that the competition cannot go ahead after the withdrawal of all six Premier League clubs involved in the breakaway.

 Manchester United, Liverpool, Arsenal, Chelsea, Manchester City and Tottenham have all pulled out of the plans for the new European tournament amid intense pressure from fans, players and pundits across the footballing community.